logiqai/docs/integrations/filebeat.md

 ### OUTPUT

-The output section describes how to send data to LOGIQ.
-The LOGIQ layer supports the lumberjack protocols v1 and v2 for ingesting data and is compatible with _logstash_.
+The output section describes how to send data to Apica Ascent.
+The Apica Ascent layer supports the lumberjack protocols v1 and v2 for ingesting data and is compatible with _logstash_.
 Use output type _logstash_

 ```
 output: